This article was updated on August 27th, 2023

 - Our dog is mostly anxious/confused but has short periods of being her ‘old self’

 - He has no appetite, often refuses to drink, and has trouble with incontinence

 There are also other potentially difficult situations, such as:

-Your dog can’t tell you when he’s in pain, in fact he’ll most likely try his best to pretend he’s fine, so don’t assume that if he’s not crying or whining then he’s fine.
+However, keep the following in mind: your dog can’t tell you when he’s in pain, in fact, he’ll most likely try his best to pretend he’s fine, so don’t assume that if he’s not crying or whining then he’s fine.

 Common signs of distress/pain in dogs include: